What is a carotid endarterectomy?

 You may or may not have symptoms of carotid artery disease.
 Plaque buildup may not be blocking enough blood flow to cause symptoms.
 A transient ischemic attack (TIA) or a stroke may be the first sign of disease.

-Your doctor may have other reasons to recommend a carotid endarterectomy.
+Your healthcare provider may have other reasons to recommend a carotid endarterectomy.

 What are the risks of a carotid endarterectomy?